MobileTeleSystems/onetl/mddocs/docs/en/concepts.md

 where **spark** is the current SparkSession.
 `onETL` uses `Spark` and specific Java connectors under the hood to work with DataFrames.

-For a description of other parameters, see the documentation for the {ref}`available FileDFConnections <file-df-connections>`.
+For a description of other parameters, see the documentation for the [available FileDFConnections][file-dataframe-connections].

 ### Checking connection availability